agam-mishra/amplify-react-graphql/README.md

-# Simple Notes App with AWS Amplify
+# Simple Notes App with AWS Amplify📝

 Welcome to the Simple Notes App project!
 This project aims to help you build a simple notes application using AWS Amplify.
 The app will have authentication, hosting, database, storage, and image upload capabilities, allowing users to create, view, and manage their notes along with attached images.